shadow-of-q/shadow.of.q/README.md

 `> make`

-On Windows, open the solution and compile
+On Windows, open the solution and compile.
+It is not tested carefully.
+So, it may certainly be broken.

 Javascript build
 ----------------